Skip to content

 A holographic will is written entirely in your own handwriting and signed by you.
 No witnesses, no notary, no fancy legal paper.

-• Ambiguity.
+The risks are real.
 Without legal templates or guidance, handwritten wills often contain vague language that courts struggle to interpret.
 "I want my son to have my stuff" doesn't provide the clarity an executor needs.
+Holographic wills are also more frequently contested than formally executed wills, and they often miss important provisions like residuary clauses or simultaneous death provisions.

 Option 2: Online Will Services